AswinArsha/model/README.md

-Certainly!
-Here's a sample README file for your food AR website project:

 # Food AR Website

 This is a web application that showcases different food items in augmented reality (AR) using the `<model-viewer>` element.
 Users can view 3D models of various food items and visualize them in their own space using AR capabilities.